Previous Page

 No other PN closure codes are used for intakes involving children in DFPS conservatorship.

-The screener must consult with a supervisor on any intake involving a child death either in the current intake or in case history.
+The screener consults with a supervisor on any intake involving a child death, either in the current intake or in case history.

 PN Code: Child Death/Incident Addressed in Previous Case

-The screener may review a child death intake that meets all of the following criteria:
+The screener may review a child death intake with this PN code, which should meet all the following criteria:

-• Abuse or neglect is alleged to be a contributing factor in the child’s death.
+• Abuse or neglect is alleged or suspected as a contributing factor in the child’s death.

-• There are no current allegations of abuse or neglect for other living children.
+• There are no current allegations to other living children.

 See 4631.5 Priority None (PN).